-Thus, baseline emissions are calculated from an emission factor measured before the implementation of the project activity, considering that it is physically very difficult to measure N_2O concentration upstream and downstream of the abatement system accurately.

-Then, baseline will be determined by measuring N_2O baseline emission factor (kg N_2O /tonne HNO3) during a complete production campaign, called "initial N_2O measurement campaign for baseline determination", prior to project implementation.
+Baseline emissions are calculated from an emission factor measured before the implementation of the project activity (the installation of a secondary catalyst).
+Then, baseline will be determined by measuring N_2O baseline emission factor (tonne N_2O /tonne HNO3) during a complete production campaign, called "initial N_2O measurement campaign for baseline determination", prior to project implementation

-To ensure that data obtained during such initial campaign are representative of the actual GHG emissions from the source plant, a set of process parameters known to affect N_2O generation and that are (to some extent) under the control of the plant operator, are monitoring and compared to limits or ranges called "Normal operating conditions".
+To ensure that data obtained during such initial campaign are representative of the actual GHG emissions from the source plant, a set of process parameters known to affect N_2O generation and that are (to some extent) under the control of the plant operator, are monitored and compared to limits or ranges called "Normal operating conditions".

 Normal operating conditions are defined based on plant historical operating conditions, and or plant design data.
-A range or maximum value for any given parameter has been established considering specific control capabilities of Piaçaguera NAP 2.
+A range or maximum value for any given parameter has been established considering specific control capabilities of Cubatão NAP 4.
 In order to properly characterize baseline emission rates, operation during such initial campaign is controlled during the specified range (a maximum or range has been established for each parameter).
 Only those N_2O measurements taken when the plant is operating within the permitted range will be considered in the calculation of baseline emissions.
 The level of uncertainty determined for the N_2O monitoring equipment will be deducted from the baseline emissions factor.